simurai/simurai.com/_posts/2018-04-01-contextual-styling.md

 ---

 title: Contextual styling with custom properties
+subtitle: How to have multiple themes on the same page.
 tags: [custom properties, css, variables, theme]
 category: blog
 layout: post

 ---

-> How to have multiple themes on the same page.

 Something I've been wanting for a long time, define different regions like a footer section, or side bar and not have to deal with all the contextual styling hassle.
 A.k.a.
 “Now that this button is used on a dark background, the button needs to change its colors too.
 Where should the styles live?”.
 Here an old post about [struggling with contextual styling](http://simurai.com/blog/2015/05/11/nesting-components).